Peter-SB/Go-Chat-App/README.md

 However this can introduce a vulnerability called CSRF (cross site request forgery).
 Because cookies are automatically sent with requests, a malicious website could redirect an unexpecting user to make a request without the users knowing.

 CSRF tokens protect against this by verifying the origin of the request.
-By sending a user a crsf token when they login, also as a cookie, cross-origin site policy only allowed authorised pages to access the crsf token and attach it as a customer header.
+By sending a user a CSRF token when they login, also as a cookie, cross-origin site policy only allowed authorised pages to access the CSRF token and attach it as a customer header.

 CSRF tokens are not needed everywhere though.
 If you load the website and have previously logged in and already have a session token, you can be automatically connected to the websocket.
 However, the browser needs to know the username to connect.
 So the session-check endpoint allows the browser to check the session token validity and get the username.
 This endpoint however wont bother checking the CSRF token since its a GET endpoint and not performing any actions on behalf of the user.
 Generally CSRF tokens are only needed for state-changing operations.